 Honorary Mentions of other KDE Plasma-based Linux distributions

 Apart from the above list, you may want to check out vanilla Debian stable with KDE Desktop installed from scratch.
 That would give you the stability of Debian with the customized KDE packages you want.
 You can follow our Debian installation guide to get it going.

 Also, one of the Linux distributions I think needed a mention here – is Q4OS.
-The reason is it provides Trinity desktop environment, which is a KDE 3 fork.
+The reason is it provides a Trinity desktop environment, which is a KDE 3 fork.
 Not the latest KDE Plasma 5+ series.
 The earlier KDE 3 version was adorable, with its own set of aesthetics.
 Those who like earlier KDE Desktop and widgets may want to check out Q4OS.

 The choice is subjective, and everyone has a different taste.
-With that in mind, I hope this gives you some guidance in adopting a KDE Plasma desktop with a perfect Linux distribution.
+With that in mind, I hope this gives you guidance in adopting a KDE Plasma desktop with perfect Linux distribution.
 Let me know your opinion on the above list and the comparison in the comment box below.

 Updated with the latest information and added a few more distributions – 11/25/2023.